-☐ I intend to appear and present a submission at the hearing. ☐ I do not intend to participate in the hearing, but want ☐ Fees apply.
-No fee applies.

-VCAT to consider my statement of grounds.
+I do not intend to participate in the hearing, but want VCAT to consider my statement of grounds.

 If you do not intend to participate in the hearing, you will not be a party to the proceeding.
 VCAT considers your statement of grounds in any contested hearing but will not send you further correspondence.